deemsk/frontend/codestyle/styles.md

 * one (1) space between colon (`:`) and value;
 * each declaration ends with a semicolon (`;`);
 * no spaces between the value and the semicolon (`;`);
-* the closing brace (`}`) on its own new line, indented as the last selector;
+* the closing brace (`}`) on its own new line, indented as the selector it belongs to;

 **Grouping selectors**

-Two or more selectors have to be separated by comma:
+Two or more selectors in one ruleset have to be separated by comma:

 ```CSS
 .foo,